Justin Williams (cyclist): Career

 In 2019, Williams founded his own team, L39ion of Los Angeles, where he is both the manager and primary sprinter.
 The team is a mix of profession cyclists and development riders, many from South-Central LA, as well as both of Williams's brothers.
-The "39" in the name represents 39th street where Williams grew up.
+The "39" in the name represents 39th street, where Williams grew up.
 Williams once again won the amateur criterium national championship.

 Williams found racing at the pro level difficult because he was the only minority, and that made him want to make the sport of cycling "great for everyone".
 This experience led him to work for increased inclusion and innovation in cycling.
 As part of that effort, he mentors African American and Hispanic riders on his development team, Endo CNCPT.

 In June 2021, Williams officially changed his UCI nationality to Belize, and won the Belizean national road race championships later that month.

 In August 2022, Williams was suspended from racing for 5 months as a result of his engaging in a fist fight with other racers at the Salt Lake Criterium.

+In August 2023, USA Cycling announced an investigation into Williams and Thomas Gibbons regarding a crash and confrontation that happened at the Denver Audi Littleton Criterium.
+Video footage taken by riders within the field depicted Williams deviating from the racing line, making contact with Gibbons, and pushing Gibbons to the outside curb where both riders ultimately crashed.
+Gibbons required emergency medical treatment as a result of the crash.
+In September 2023, USA Cycling announced a 60 day suspension for Williams, beginning April 4, 2024, as a result of his conduct.